 7.2.1.4 Mitigation strategies

 Very clearly there is a wide disparity between the levels of interference that a broadcast receiver can tolerate, and the levels allowed for ISM devices.
 This is not usually a problem because such devices are operated under controlled conditions and physically separated from broadcast receivers (or any other radio receiver) that might be affected.
-Steps can be taken to ensure that licensed radio services are no affected.
+Steps can be taken to ensure that licensed radio services are not affected.
 In the case of WPT chargers for vehicles, controlled use is more difficult to guarantee.
 It seems unlikely that stray radiation from a WPT device can be brought down to the levels necessary to protect the broadcasting service and so an alternative strategy needs to be found.

 As a starting point, the receiver protection levels can be relaxed by 16 dB (the relative protection ratio) if the source of interference, including all the relevant harmonics, can be arranged to sit on the carrier frequencies of the MF transmissions.
 In ITU Regions 1 and 3 LF and MF transmission carrier frequencies lie on a fixed raster with each frequency being a multiple of 9 kHz.
 In Region 2, MF transmission carrier frequencies lie on a fixed raster with each frequency being a multiple of 10 kHz.
 If therefore the charging frequencies are themselves made to be multiples of 9 kHz or 10 kHz respectively, they and all of their harmonics will automatically lie on the broadcast frequency raster.